- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Located in Lily Bay State Park, this easy 2-mile trail is perfect for the whole family.
 The park itself is known for being very family-friendly and the flat trail running along the lakeshore makes for easy hiking, even for little legs.
 Moosehead Lake, Maine’s largest lake, is the highlight, of course, but keep an eye out for water birds and maybe even a moose!
 Don’t forget to bring those fishing poles and valid licenses too during your Greenville trip.

 With so much wonderful wilderness to explore, it goes without saying that there are plenty of great day hikes in Maine.
 Here are a few of our favorites!

-If you’re looking for a mix of pleasant and challenging hiking to reach some of the best views in the area, head to the west-central part of the state to check out the Caribou Mountain loop.
-This 8.5-mile hike is rated as moderate to difficult and actually combines two trails: The Caribou Trail and Mud Brook Trail.
+If you’re looking for a mix of pleasant and challenging hiking to reach some of the best views in Maine, head to the west-central part of the state to check out the Caribou Mountain loop.
+This 8.5-mile Maine hike is rated as moderate to difficult and actually combines two trails: The Caribou Trail and Mud Brook Trail.
 The Caribou section is much “tamer” and bonus: You pass several waterfalls along the way!
 The Mud Brook Trail, on the other hand, takes you over a bare knob, down ravines, across rocky ledges, and more.
 But, the 360° views of the surrounding mountain ranges and valleys will be well worth the effort!

 Poplar Falls and Hut